 Water: The Biggest Ingredient in Your Coffee

-Water quality is a huge topic, deserving of its own article, but let’s take a look at the basics – starting with hard and soft water.
-Hard water has a high mineral content, especially in terms of magnesium and calcium.
-Soft water, on the other hand, has a low mineral content.
+Let’s start with hard and soft water.
+Hard water has a high mineral content in terms of magnesium and calcium.
+Soft water has a low mineral content.

-Steve Cuevas is the 2017 US Cup Tasters Champion, meaning he won in the US-wide competition to correctly identify different coffees and their qualities by taste and smell alone.
+Steve Cuevas is 2017’s US Cup Tasters Champion, which means he had to identify different coffees and their qualities by taste and smell alone.
 “At higher concentrations,” he tells me, “some minerals act as ‘acid buffers’ and will lower the perception of acid… It will still be there, but it won’t taste like it.
-It will also extract the coffee faster, most likely pulling out bitterness if you try and brew with a time past two minutes,” he explains.
+It will also extract the coffee faster, pulling out bitterness if you brew past two minutes,” he explains.

-However, that doesn’t mean soft water is always better.
-Christopher Hendon, a chemist from the University of Bath, and Maxwell Colonna-Dashwood discovered that water with high levels of calcium and magnesium – i.e., hard water – will extract more flavours, including more acids.
-At Barista Camp 2015, Colonna-Dashwood explained that this type of water would also benefit from the presence of buffers.
+Soft water tends to be rich in sodium.
+Steve says that this allows any acidity to shine.
+That doesn’t mean it’s always better.
+Christopher Hendon, a chemist from the University of Bath, and Maxwell Colonna-Dashwood discovered that water with high calcium and magnesium levels will extract more flavours and acids.
+At Barista Camp 2015, Colonna-Dashwood explained that this water would also benefit from the presence of buffers.